barryf/webhook-mentions/README.md

 Deploy the app and then set up a webhook from your GitHub Pages repository to it and whenever a post is successfully pushed webmentions will be sent to any links.

+Webmention is a technology developed by the [IndieWeb](https://indieweb.org) community.

 ## Deploy

 I recommend running this on Heroku using the _Deploy to Heroku_ button.
 You can host it yourself but will need to define the environment variables below.